ZeyoYT/AiLama/README.md

 SEARXNG_ENGINES=<SEARXNG_ENGINES>
 ```

-2. Restart the Bot and Now you can use the Web Search FeatureS='SEARCH_ENGINE_HERE, SEARCH_ENGINE_HERE, ...'
+2. Restart the Bot and Now you can use the Web Search Feature

 <br>